The RCEM utilises standard and specialty specific WPBA tools, which are made up of:

 Teaching Observation (TO)

-The Teaching Observation form is designed to provide structured, formative feedback to trainees on teaching competence.
-The Teaching Observation can be based on any formal teaching by the trainee, which has been observed by the assessor.
+The TO form is designed to provide structured, formative feedback to trainees on their competence at teaching.
+The TO can be based on any instance of formalised teaching by the trainee which has been observed by the assessor.
 The process should be trainee-led (identifying appropriate teaching sessions and assessors).
-The assessment form for TO is available in the e-portfolio and RCEM website.